Here is a link to last week’s study on Romans 8.

 The maker of the universe wants to fashion something beautiful in you and me!

 Jesus warned His disciples that this world would bring trouble.
 And it did.
 Look how the disciple Thomas finally began to be transformed.
-After the resurrection of Jesus, it was eight days before Thomas found his faith in the Savior.
-Click here to read about it.
-“Undoubtedly Thomas”
+His faith began to take root long before the day he saw the wounds in Jesus’ hands and side.

-All eleven disciples and many others that we read about in the book of Acts found Jesus sufficient for their spiritual journey.
+Because of the ministry of the Holy Spirit, all eleven disciples and many others that we read about in the book of Acts found Jesus sufficient for their spiritual journey.

 With the Holy Spirit as their Helper, they were inspired to continue building the Church of Jesus, even amid persecution and death.